wulliy/wasteof2-docs/users.md

 `GET /users/jeffalo/following/posts`

-Follow a user.
+Follows a user.

 `POST /users/jeffalo/followers`

-Set a bio.
-Could've done a `/users/bio` though, but oh well.
+Sets a bio.

 `PUT /users/jeffalo/bio`

 Sets a new username for you.
-As long as it's not taken.
+As long as it's available.

 `PUT /users/jeffalo/name`